anhinga/late-2022-julia-drafts/dmm-port-from-clojure/GPT-4-conversations/second-conversation.md

 You're welcome!
 If you have any more questions or need further help, don't hesitate to ask.
 Good luck with your project and happy coding!

 NOTE: Her understanding of the second request was imperfect, but the generated code is exactly right (and the same as in `test.jl`).

+(On the other hand, this `.:` is a bit awkward, with my desire to have "keyword arguments" starting with ":"; so her suggestion to `include a colon **instead** of a dot` might make a lot of sense; I'll ponder how to handle this; this is just a start anyway.)